More than 70% of the Earth’s exterior is covered with water, and it is one of the most significant sources to balance the ecosystem and humanity.

-Aquatic dumping refers to the disposal of sewage, waste chemicals, and garbage in the water.
+Aquatic dumping refers to sewage, waste chemicals, and garbage in the water.
 It is one of the most significant human concerns.

 The dumped item takes a lot of time to decompose, varying from 2 weeks to 200 years!
-Aquatic dumping is life-threatening to sea animals, and this affects the life cycle.
+Aquatic dumping is life-threatening to sea animals, affecting the life cycle.

 The garbage dumped in the water source depletes oxygen levels, which causes poor marine health.
 The plastic we throw at the ocean can choke and kill the fishes as they think of it as food.

 The misery of aquatic life is all our humans’ fault that marine life is in danger.
 Cambodia water is a ship that releases oil and other harmful substances, which has a deadly impact on aquatic life.